SysKitTeam/docs-point/docs/releases/cloud/point-2026-09-08-release-note.md

 ## Improvements & Bug Fixes

-* **Improvements made to the Sync Status report view.** (#75249)
+* **Improvements made to the Sync Status report view.**
-  * Metadata columns can now be added to the **Sync Status** report through the column chooser.
+  * The **Sync Status** report, located in the top right corner of Point when on the Sites Overview and Teams & Groups Overview screens, lets you review each site's sync state and trigger a manual sync.
+  * You can now **add metadata columns** to filter and sync sites by their metadata.
     * These columns are hidden by default, and can be selected from the column chooser.

 * **Fixed an issue** where archived and deleted storage was overcounted in storage ROI calculations. (#75312)
   * An upgrade corrects the affected historical data, so the impacted categories are reset to accurate values.